 Welcome to Cynthia Frank-Stupnik

 Cynthia Frank-Stupnik is an award-winning poet, essayist, and novelist.
-She identifies with Pulitzer-prize winning author Hamlin Garland‘s A Daughter of the Middle Border for the varied Midwest landscapes he and his pioneering family worked and lived.
+She identifies with Pulitzer-prize winning author Hamlin Garland‘s A Daughter of the Middle Border for the varied Midwest landscapes where he and his pioneering family worked and lived.

 Cynthia Frank-Stupnik began writing in Minnesota over sixty years ago.
 When she moved away from the Mississippi River to live in South Dakota, the land her German-Russian ancestors claimed in the 1870s, she took up pen (or keypad on the computer) in earnest.
 Her writing reflects her faith, family, ancestors, the varied landscapes that tug at her heart, and women’s rights.